PawanArasu/PawanArasu/README.md

  👋 Hi, I’m @Pawan
  👀 I’m interested in Web Dev and Mobile Dev.
-I'm a Web Dev by far.
+I'm a Web Dev so far.
  ✌  I'm looking forward to collaborate with people and gain some experience.